Socialist Republic of Croatia: Agrarian reform

-Map showing the economic development of the Yugoslav republics in 1947.
-Average development is 100%.
+Map showing the economic development of the Yugoslav republics in 1947 as a deviation from the mean (Yugoslavia = 100 %).

 At the same time as the persecution of political enemies, communist authorities conducted the Agrarian Reform, a reform made on 23 August 1945.
 This process included dispossession of wealthy citizens and peasants.
 Agrarian Reform changed the ownership relations of agricultural properties.
 Land that was above 35 acres was taken from its owners.
 Nearly half of taken lands were transformed to agricultural areas (state property), while the other half was given to poor peasants.
 This reform also included the colonization in the SR Croatia where people from the so-called depressed areas moved to areas from which the Volksdeutsche had been expelled.
 In the SR Croatia, colonization occurred in Slavonia, while colonists were the poor peasants, mostly Croatian and Bosnian Serbs.
 The confiscation of property was also conducted; people who were trading during the war were declared war profiteers and by this, the state gained factories, banks and large shops.

 The communists also introduced a new way of distribution of agricultural products.
 In order to supply the people who lived in towns and cities, they introduced the redemption of those products.
 The policy of distribution was based on the idea that the working segment of society should have an advantage in quantity and diversity of goods over the non-working, parasitic segment.
 This led to development of black markets and speculation.

 The next step in the implementation of the Agrarian Reform was nationalization of the large assets of the bourgeoise.
 On 28 April 1948, when small shops and the majority of crafts had been nationalized, the private sector in the SR Croatia was liquidated to the end; out of 5,395 private shops, only 5 remained active.
 This decision was a double-edged sword: while the poor segment of society was satisfied by it, the large majority of the population was resistant and ready to revolt.
 Just like in the Soviet Union, the state controlled the entire economy, while free trade was forbidden in favour of central planning.
 Because of this, the state started rational distribution of necessities for living, which were distributed among the population based on remittances, while consumers gained a certain amount of certificates each month for buying a certain amount of certain goods, including food, clothes and shoes.